mstable/frontend/DEVELOPING.md

       - <ModuleView> // additional views
 ```

-Try to stick as much as possible to this naming so it becomes easy to navigate in the repo and now where to find which elements.
+Try to stick as much as possible to this naming so it becomes easy to navigate in the repo and know where to find elements.

 The rationale for the components/views split is regarding whether or not the components is accessible through routing.
 All components instantiated by routes should be placed in views, others should be placed in components.
 Usually, views are only present at the root folder, they are not nested.